Alyn Waters Country Park

 N.B. the flying of drones is not permitted in Wrexham Parks.

-Admission and parking at Alyn Waters is free but donations to the Friends of Alyn Waters are welcome.
+Admission at Alyn Waters is free but donations to the Friends of Alyn Waters are welcome.

 Dogs are welcome at Alyn Waters but must be kept under control at all times.
 Please remember that failure to pick up dog waste is a serious offence with fines in operation.
 Dog waste bags are on sale at the visitor centre.